Compare Travel Credit Cards

 Representative Example: 34.9% APR representative (variable).
 Based on a credit limit of £1,200 and a purchase rate of 34.92% p.a. (variable)

-uk.creditcards.com offer credit card comparison tables which are free to the user.
-However, we may receive commissions from the issuers we refer users to.
-The above table is ordered based on specific product attributes.
-Please note - position does not imply suitability, strength or superiority.
+uk.creditcards.com offer credit card comparison tables which are free to the user, but we do receive commissions from the issuers we refer users to.
+This table shows credit cards featuring benefits to people travelling abroad.
+Other tables (found via the left hand navigation) feature products with other features and benefits.
+Please note - table position does not imply suitability, strength or superiority.

 * While reasonable efforts are made to keep information updated, credit card terms cannot be guaranteed for accuracy.
 Please ensure that you fully read the terms & conditions of any product or policy before you decide to proceed and are fully aware of the total costs and the benefits and any exclusions or limitations applicable to the product or plan.

 * Please note that the ‘More info’ or ‘Apply here’ product links will take you direct to the Issuer or Insurer's site direct and we cannot be held responsible for the information which they provide within their own sites.